adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Some people are born on third base and go through life thinking they hit a triple. - Barry Switzer</code></pre>
+<pre><code>1 » History will be kind to me for I intend to write it. - Winston Churchill</code></pre>
-<pre><code>2 » They say that time changes things, but you actually have to change them yourself. - Andy Warhol</code></pre>
+<pre><code>2 » Sometimes our fate resembles a fruit tree in winter.
+Who would think that those branches would turn green again and blossom, but we hope it, we know it. - Johann Wolfgang von Goethe</code></pre>
-<pre><code>3 » When you are offended at any man's fault, turn to yourself and study your own failings.
-Then you will forget your anger. - Epictetus</code></pre>
+<pre><code>3 » The possibilities are numerous once we decide to act and not react. - George Bernard Shaw</code></pre>
 </details>

 <!--END_SECTION:waka-->